Ferry connections to London

 All ferry operators provide facilities to ensure that disabled passengers have a smooth journey.
 Contact the individual companies in advance for further details and to book assistance.

-Eurotunnel provides high-speed car, coach and freight shuttle services via the Channel Tunnel between Coquelles (Calais) and Folkestone.
+Le Shuttle provides high-speed car, coach and freight shuttle services via the Channel Tunnel between Coquelles (Calais) and Folkestone.
 Folkestone has good access to the motorway network and London.
-The Channel Tunnel is 31.5 miles long and the approximate crossing time is 35 minutes.
-Read more about driving to London.
+The Channel Tunnel is 50.46 km (31.4 miles) long and the approximate crossing time is 35 minutes.
+Read more about driving in London.

-Or leave your car behind and travel on Eurostar, a frequent, good-value rail service which runs via the Channel Tunnel, linking continental Europe and central London.
+Or, leave your car behind and travel on Eurostar, a frequent, good-value rail service which runs via the Channel Tunnel, linking continental Europe and central London (St Pancras station).